 How to Make Hawaiian Macaroni Salad ahead of time:

-You can prepare this Hawaiian mac salad up to 3 days in advance.
+You can prepare this Hawaiian mac salad for up to 3 days in advance.
 Just follow the complete instructions below, transfer the salad to an airtight container, and keep it in the refrigerator.

-What is good to eat with Macaroni Salad?
+What goes good with Macaroni Salad?